ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/technical_specification.md

 In addition to the fields specified for the general method, the following fields of the following types will be present in output records:

-* Forward Growth Ratio – Numeric
+* Forward Growth Ratio – Numeric - Nulls Allowed
-* Backward Growth Ratio – Numeric
+* Backward Growth Ratio – Numeric - Nulls Allowed

 Optionally if trimming occurs there will also be:

-* Trim Inclusion Forward - Boolean
+* Trim Inclusion Forward - Boolean - Nulls Allowed
-* Trim Inclusion Backward - Boolean
+* Trim Inclusion Backward - Boolean - Nulls Allowed

 ## 4.0 Link Calculation Function